sjbennett123/polarlarp/content/current_writeups/welcome_to_orctown/_index.md

 number_of_cast_members: 10

 props:
-  - 2 Banners of the bloody fist.
+  - 2 Banners of the bloody fist
   - printed copies of the pledge of servitude

 ---